giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 # Prepare an Azure subscription to run Giant Swarm tenant clusters

 In a Giant Swarm installation the tenant clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the control plane.
 This gives greater flexibility depending on the requirements and the use case.
-For example, it allows the control plane to be running in one Azure subscription, while tenant clusters operate in different Azure subscriptions, depending on a customer’s department using them.
+For example, it allows the control plane to be running in one Azure subscription, while tenant clusters operate in different Azure subscriptions, depending on the customer entities using them.

 Giant Swarm operates tenant clusters using a service called `azure-operator` which runs on the control plane.